intentframe/intentframe/docs/actor-sdk.md

 Your code never touches any of those layers.
 They run in a separate process, they have credentials your agent does not, and they apply the user's policy without consulting your agent.
 Your agent gets back a typed `ExecutionResult` and decides what to do next.

+**Optional author-side validation.** The Actor itself does not import `action_registry`.
+Agent authors *may* opt in before calling `actor.submit()` — for example Jarvis runs `_validate_against_registry()` in `jarvis_pa/jarvis/tools.py` to fail fast on unknown actions or malformed critical-domain payloads.
+That is convenience, not security: the bundle runner re-validates authoritatively server-side regardless.

 For the full pipeline reference, see [architecture.md](architecture.md).
 For what each layer protects against, see [threat-model.md](threat-model.md).
 For why the executor is where credentials live, see [executor.md](executor.md).

 ---